emilixs/Procesare_Facturi_intrate/product_specification.md

 ### 4.1 Reconciliation Flow
 1. Load source and target spreadsheets
+2. Determine processing mode (test/full)
+3. In test mode:
+   - Process only first 10 entries
+   - Provide quick feedback for iteration
+4. In full mode:
+   - Process all entries
-2. For each unmatched entry:
+5. For each entry:
    - Check Expenses sheet
    - Check Staffing sheet
    - Use LLM for matching